ipfs/ipfs-companion/README.md

         1. Enter `about:debugging` in the URL bar
         2. Click "Load Temporary Add-on" and point it at `add-on/manifest.json`

+## Contribute

+If you want to help in developing this extension, please see [CONTRIBUTING](CONTRIBUTING.md) page :sparkles:

+This repository falls under the IPFS [Code of Conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).

 ### TROUBLESHOOTING

 #### Upload via Right-Click Does Not Work in Firefox